Clinical-Genomics/chanjo2/README.md

 docker-compose --env-file template.env config
 ```

-Note that the `template.env` file offers an example of the required variables and that can be customised according to your local seetings.

-To run a demo containing the Chanjo2 REST API, run instead:
+Note that

+The docker-compose file contains 2 services:
+- **MariaDB database**, runned from a Docker file that includes the script to create an empty `testdb` database
+- **The chanjo2 web app**, a REST API

+To start the demo, run:

 ```
 docker-compose --env-file template.env up
 ```

+The endpoints of the app will be now reachable from ant web browser: http://0.0.0.0:8000/docs or http://localhost:8000/docs

 ## Installing the application on a local Conda environment